autocorr/faust_line_imaging/docs/source/userguide.rst

    #   and draw an addition to the mask.
 Often times it suffices to select
    #   the "blue rightward arrow" icon immediately if the emission is faint.
    chunked_configs.postprocess(ext='clean')

-More information on manually restarting one chunk is described in the Cookbook :any:`Restarting one chunk` section.

 Inconsistent masking from varying noise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~